Pate's Grammar School

 Gloucestershire includes boys' schools, girls' schools, and co-educational grammar schools, so families can find a wider mix than the county's small size first suggests.

-Gloucestershire combines a manageable seven-school network with three clearly different town groups, so the county is easy to understand quickly without feeling one-note.
+Gloucestershire combines a manageable seven-school network with three clearly different town groups, so a school can be close in county terms but belong to a different daily route.